-With that in mind, you reached out to James here at PH for help with your hydration strategy.
-Have you noticed much of a difference since using PH?
+With that in mind, you reached out to James here at Precision Fuel & Hydration for help with your hydration strategy.
+Have you noticed much of a difference since using electrolytes.

 We've kept in touch ever since, he's always interested to know how I'm getting on and he's ready to help if I have any questions.